AriyanSHA/Driver-Attention-Monitoring-System/README.md

 Real-time computer vision project for detecting driver fatigue, blinks, and drowsiness using OpenCV.
 This project aims to support driver safety by identifying closed eyes, blink frequency, and drowsiness patterns via a webcam or in-vehicle camera system, crucial for reducing the risk of road accidents.

 ## Versions
-### Basic Version (Simple Eye & Blink Detection)
+### Basic Version – Blink Detection via Haar Cascades

-→ Uses OpenCV’s Haar cascades to detect faces and open eyes, estimating blink frequency and identifying drowsiness through frame analysis.
+* Uses OpenCV Haar cascades for face and eye detection

+* Counts blinks and raises an alert if eyes stay closed too long

 ### Advanced Version (Optional Extension)

-* Deep Learning–based face/eye detection (e.g., Dlib, Mediapipe, or CNN models)
+* Uses dlib and 68-point face landmarks

-* Eye Aspect Ratio (EAR) with dlib for better accuracy
+* Computes Eye Aspect Ratio (EAR) for precise eye state detection

-* Integration with vehicle systems or embedded hardware (e.g., Raspberry Pi, Jetson Nano)
+* Detects drowsiness based on sustained EAR drop

+* Optional deployment on Jetson Nano or Raspberry Pi

 ## Features
 * Real-time video capture from webcam